simonlandau/progressor-web-interface/README.md

 - **ForceMeasurement**: Displays and records force measurements in real-time, showing current and maximum force values along with a visual graph
 - **TindeqBluetoothService**: Core utility that manages the Bluetooth communication protocol with the device

+### UI Framework

+The application uses:

+- **shadcn/ui**: A collection of reusable components built with Radix UI and Tailwind CSS
+- **Tailwind CSS**: For styling and responsive design
+- **react-icons**: For icon components
+- **Chart.js**: For data visualization
+- **Zustand**: For state management

+### Target Feature

+The application includes a target setting feature that allows users to:

+- Set a specific force target in kilograms
+- See a visual target line on the force graph
+- Get real-time feedback on how close they are to their target
+- Visual indicators change color based on proximity to target:
+  - Green: Within 1kg of target (on target)
+  - Yellow: Within 3kg of target (getting closer)
+  - Red: More than 3kg from target (keep trying)

 ### Bluetooth Communication

 The Tindeq Progressor uses a custom Bluetooth GATT service with the following characteristics: